Hypercalcaemia: Cancer

-Hypercalcemia of malignancy (cancer) is due to a variety of mechanisms.
-The two most common are humoral hypercalcemia of malignancy and local osteolytic hypercalcemia due to bony metastasis.
-Humoral hypercalcemia of malignancy involves the tumor releasing a hormone which increases calcium mobilization (most commonly parathyroid hormone-related protein (PTHrP)) into the circulation.
+Hypercalcaemia of malignancy (cancer) is due to a variety of mechanisms.
+The two most common are humoral hypercalcaemia of malignancy and local osteolytic hypercalcaemia due to bony metastasis.
+Humoral hypercalcaemia of malignancy involves the tumour releasing a hormone which increases calcium mobilisation (most commonly parathyroid hormone-related protein (PTHrP)) into the circulation.
 PTHrP acts similarly to parathyroid hormone in that it binds to the parathyroid hormone 1 receptors on the kidneys and bones and causes an increased tubular reabsorption of calcium and activation of osteoclast activity, respectively.
 Osteoclasts are a type of bone cell which cause bone resorption, releasing calcium into the bloodstream.
 PTHrP also acts by activating rank ligand and inhibiting osteoprotegerin which activates nuclear factor kappa B, which causes further activation of osteoclast activity.
-The combination of PTHrP driven osteoclast activation and calcium reabsorption by the kidneys causes hypercalcemia associated with malignancy (humoral type).
+The combination of PTHrP driven osteoclast activation and calcium reabsorption by the kidneys causes hypercalcaemia associated with malignancy (humoral type).

-Another mechanism in which cancer causes hypercalcemia is via local osteolysis due to metastasis to bone.
-Tumor bone metastasis releases local cytokines including IL-6, IL-8, IL-11, interleukin-1 beta, TNF alpha and macrophage inflammatory protein.
+Another mechanism in which cancer causes hypercalcaemia is via local osteolysis due to metastasis to bone.
+Tumor bone metastasis releases local cytokines including IL-6, IL-8, IL-11, interleukin-1 beta, TNF alpha, and macrophage inflammatory protein.
 These cytokines activate osteoclasts and inhibit osteoblasts (the cell type responsible for laying down new bone) via the rank ligand pathway leading to bone resorption and calcium release into the bloodstream.
-The massive release of calcium from bone metastasis and osteoclast activation usually overwhelms the kidney's ability to secrete calcium, thus leading to hypercalcemia.
+The massive release of calcium from bone metastasis and osteoclast activation usually overwhelms the kidney's ability to secrete calcium, thus leading to hypercalcaemia.

-Hypercalcemia of malignancy may also occur due to tumor production of vitamin D or parathyroid hormone.
-These causes are rare and constitute about 1% of all causes of hypercalcemia of malignancy.
+Hypercalcaemia of malignancy may also occur due to tumour production of vitamin D or parathyroid hormone.
+These causes are rare and constitute about 1% of all causes of hypercalcaemia of malignancy.

-Hypercalcemia of malignancy usually portends a poor prognosis, and the medial survival is 25–52 days of its development.
+Hypercalcaemia of malignancy usually portends a poor prognosis, and the medial survival is 25–52 days of its development.
 It has an incidence of 30% in those with cancer, and the prevalence is estimated to be about 2-3% in the United States.

-Micrograph of ovarian small cell carcinoma of the hypercalcemic type.
+Micrograph of ovarian small cell carcinoma of the hypercalcaemic type.
 H&E stain.

-Common cancer types that are associated with hypercalcemia of malignancy include:
+Common cancer types that are associated with hypercalcaemia of malignancy include: